lawlesst/lawlesst.github.com/content/notebook/select2-rdf.md

 	</div>
 ```

 With the HTML data properties in place, we can then use Select2's support for remote data sources to pull in suggested tags (either a local webservice or third party API) and use the events generated by Select2 objects (tag added or tag removed) to create intermediate JavaScript data structures to represent triples.
-When the change event is triggered, JavaScript reads the even and examines the HTML data attributes to assemble the triples.
+When the change event is triggered, JavaScript reads the event and reads the HTML data attributes to assemble the triples.
 For example:

 ```javascript
 {